 Males are taller and more muscular than females, whose wider hips and higher percentage of body fat facilitate child-bearing (much of a female's fat is stored in her tail.)
 Early chupa societies practiced a polygamous mating system, while its modern one tends towards monogamy (frequent exceptions prove the flexibility of chupa sexual behavior.)
 An adult female's fertility can fluctuate from one estrous cycle to the next and they do not overtly menstruate, yet they can be sexually active at any time, right into old age.
 Sexually mature males, on the other hand, experience rutting "seasons" up to three times per year, the timing of which is dependent on the individual rather than shifts in climate, since the chupa world has no seasonal weather cycle.
 The ruff is the ridge of long, stiff, brightly-colored hair that grows down the base of the spine and top of the tail on males when they're in season.
 Being "in the ruff" also refers to this condition, which lasts from two to three weeks.

 Chupas are born in litters of two or three, after a gestation period of six months.
 They are born with hair and blunt claws on their fingers and toes, yet their eyes don't open for the first tweleve days.
 Spots or stripes may start to develop after six weeks, and not fade until the onset of puberty, sometime between the age of 8-12 years in females and 10-14 years in males.
-A chupa's lifespan is roughly one third of a human's, although since years on Sirca are measured to only half of Earth's years, an elderly chupa of seventy years would only be in his thirties on Earth.
+The average lifespan of a chupa is roughly forty Sircan years, the most common cause of death being war-related, although they can naturally live up to sixty.

 The central governing body is the House of Omega, an organization of priests who obtain divine guidance from their deity, Lord Omega.
 Omega's word is regarded as the highest law, while priests carry out his bidding in temples and offices across the land.
 The House of Omega is seated in the capital city of Omegrad, while the immortal Lord Omega resides in his citadel in Kaprime.
 The Circle of High Priests convene in Omegrad to interpret Omega's law and issue ordinances to the common people that are enforced by the police and military.
 On top of preaching Omega's word to the people, Omegite priests serve many public functions, from arbitration to tax collection.
 Civil disputes or other calls for justice are brought before priests for a swift and undisputed trial, often with sentences (up to and including capital punishment) carried out the same day.